BlackTurtle32/FlutterProjectBajdechiLeonardo/README.md

 This repository contains only the Flutter/Dart part of the project, specifically the frontend.

+I also uploaded the .pdf document into the assignment section.
+Unfortunately, I could not upload the Flutter - Dart code as well because it exceeds the 500 MB limit.

 I hope everything is in place, and if there is anything else needed, please let me know.

 Thank you! :)